 When the group $G$ is split, such a description can be deduced from \cite[Theorem 4]{AB} directly.
-We will mostly follow their strategy for the ramified case with the following difference.
-We will not make use of the results in Appendix to \cite{B} and therefore we will not generalize the full version of \cite[Theorem 4]{AB} to the ramified case (but see Remark \ref{strengthen}).
+In the non-split case, we will mostly follow their strategy but with the following difference.
+We will not make use of the results in \cite[Appendix]{B} and therefore we will not generalize the full version of \cite[Theorem 4]{AB} to the ramified case (but see Remark \ref{strengthen}).
 In particular, we will not perform any categorical arguments as in \emph{loc. cit.}.